socketstream/socketstream/doc/guide/en/client_side_templates.md

 ```

 However, not only does this solution scale poorly for larger templates, but mixing together display logic and HTML is bad practice.
 Enter client-side templates.

+### Multiple Templates Engines supported

+This tutorial uses the [Hogan](http://twitter.github.com/hogan.js/) templating library, using the `ss-hogan` module bundled by default when you create a new project.

+A number of other template languages are supported by SocketStream using third-party modules on NPM:

+[ss-coffeekup](https://github.com/socketstream/ss-coffeekup) CoffeeKup templates (compiled on the server, no client-side code required)
+[ss-clientjade](https://github.com/sveisvei/ss-clientjade) Client-side Jade templates (compiled on the server, requires small client-side lib)

+If you can't find a module for your favorite templating library it's easy to [create your own](https://github.com/socketstream/socketstream/blob/master/doc/guide/en/template_engine_wrappers.md).

 ### A New Home